henriits/budget_planner_vue_ts/README.md

 # Simple Expense Tracker (MVP)

 ## Overview
 This Vue.js application provides a comprehensive financial dashboard that allows users to track their transactions, view balances, and analyze their income and expenses through interactive charts.
 It features a dark mode toggle and supports multiple currencies.

+The application is currently running on GitHub Pages at [https://henriits.github.io/budget_planner_vue_ts/](https://henriits.github.io/budget_planner_vue_ts/).

 ## Features